zimmermann-kogadeeva-group/PlottingOnGenome/README.md

 Click
 [here](https://oc.embl.de/index.php/s/O7aLxLTiO7gal0p/download)
 to download the Windows executable.

+If using this option, there is no need to follow any of the steps in the next section.

 ## Install